AU-Master-Thesis/thesis/sections/3-methodology/study-1/factors.typ

 The default standard deviation, $sigma_o$, for this factor is $0.01$, which is an order of magnitude lower than for the dynamic factor.
 This means that the obstacle factors' influence is stronger than the dynamic factor, making sure that avoiding obstacles is prioritized as a stronger constraint.

-The obstacle measurement function, $h_o (#m.x)$, is parameterized by the linearisation point, $x$, and the #acr("SDF") image.
-The resulting measurement is a scalar value, $0 <= h_o (#m.x) <= 1$, essentially representing the lightness of the inverted #acr("SDF") at the position of the linearisation point in 2D space.
+The obstacle measurement function, $h_o (#m.x)$, is parameterized by the linearization point, $x$, and the #acr("SDF") image.
+The resulting measurement is a scalar value, $0 <= h_o (#m.x) <= 1$, essentially representing the lightness of the inverted #acr("SDF") at the position of the linearization point in 2D space.
 That is, the closer to 1, the closer the robot is to an obstacle, and 0 is completely free space.

 ==== Interrobot Factor $bold(f_i)$ <s.m.factors.interrobot-factor>
 The interrobot factor expresses how robots should interact with each other when they get close enough.
 Interrobot factors measure the distance between the two robots, and if they get too close, the factor will in turn impose a repulsive force on the robots.
 Interrobot factors only exist between robots that are close enough, however, as soon as they are, an interrobot factor will be created between each variable for each timestep.
 This happens symmetrically, which means both robots will have a factor for each of its variables that connects externally to the other robot's variables.
 These are the connection that are used when external iterations of #acr("GBP") are made, see @s.iteration-schedules.
 To identify the connected variable in the external factorgraph, the interrobot factor store an unique identifier that consists of a two field tuple of the robots id, and index offset from the current variable.
 The interrobot factors take a safety distance into account which is a scaled version of the two robots' radii, see @eq.interrobot-factor.